julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Look at the overall process before going into details.

+### For example

+Let's consider the development of a website for an e-commerce platform.
+In this scenario, the team delays optimization until the later stages of development.

+Initially, the focus is on creating a functional website that allows users to browse products, add items to their cart, and proceed to checkout.
+The team works on designing the user interface, implementing basic functionality, and ensuring that the website works as intended.

+However, optimization for performance is not a priority during this phase.
+As the development progresses, more features are added, such as user reviews, personalized recommendations, and integration with third-party services.

+As the website nears completion, the team starts testing and realizes that the site is loading slowly.
+Page load times are high, especially when there's a peak in user traffic.
+Users experience delays when accessing product pages or navigating between different sections of the site.

+Upon investigation, it's discovered that the website's code is not optimized.
+Images are not properly compressed, resulting in larger file sizes that slow down page loading times.
+The code for fetching and displaying product information is inefficient, causing delays in rendering pages.
+Additionally, the database queries are not optimized, leading to slow retrieval of information.

+Now, to rectify these performance issues, the team needs to conduct a thorough optimization process.
+They have to compress images, refactor code to improve efficiency, optimize database queries, and possibly even redesign certain functionalities to enhance performance.

+This optimization phase becomes time-consuming and costly.
+The team needs to allocate resources to rework various aspects of the website to make it more responsive and faster for users.
+Moreover, during the period of slow performance, the website might have lost potential customers who were deterred by the sluggish user experience.

+Had the team incorporated benchmarking and optimization practices early in the development process, they could have identified these performance bottlenecks sooner.
+By focusing on high-level evaluations and considering long-term functional requirements, they could have built a more optimized and responsive website from the outset, avoiding the need for extensive rework and delivering a better user experience from the start.

 ## ~The less it knows the better (Law of Demeter)~

 Writing wrappers to satisfy LoD always leads to significant performance and maintainability issues.